zzantozz/media-tools/bsg/README.md

 every single file ripped from the blurays and that when a file is done, it doesn't try to process it again.

+NOTE: The files this deals with had already been named according to season and episode!
+The script doesn't actually deal with the raw, ripped files.
+Maybe I could figure out the translation between the two by ripping them all again and running checksums against both sets of files.

 To accomplish this, the script generally does the following things:

 1. Scans a directory for all raw mkv's ripped from the BSG blurays.